What is the Online Teaching and Learning Graduate Certificate (OTLGC)?

 The final capstone course demonstrating cumulative knowledge and skills acquired in online teaching and learning.
 Prerequisites: 560, 575, 580 or 581, & 590 must be completed before enrolling in EDLT 592.

 EDLT 592 Syllabus

 Students will consult with an OTL advisor on the Online Teaching and Learning Graduate Certificate courses.
-By completing all five EDLT courses, students will earn a Graduate Certificate.
+By completing all five EDLT courses, students earn a Graduate Certificate; students must apply for the Graduate Certificate upon completion and passing of these courses.
 This is not a teaching license or an endorsement.

 EDLT 561 Social Media in Blended and Online Learning Environments (3 cr.)

 Explores the role of social media in online and blended learning environments through practical hands-on activities, critical dialogue, and collaborative projects preparing learners to utilize social media personally and pedagogically.
 Consent of instructor required.

 EDLT 561 Syllabus

 EDLT 579 Universal Design for Online Course Design